For students

 Sing and play: bass line

-Sing along with the bass line on a neutral syllable, solfege, or scale degree number.
+Sing along with the bass line of the piece on a neutral syllable, solfege, or the number of the scale degree or chord.

 #26